 The next morning, take the strata out about 30 minutes before you want to bake it just to take the chill off and preheat the oven to 350 degrees F.

-Before baking, sprinkle the strata with some fresh parsley and some herbs de provence if you have them.
+Before baking, sprinkle the Broccoli Strata with some fresh parsley and some herbs de provence if you have them.

 Bake this sucker until the center is set and the edges are browned.
 It’ll need to bake for about an hour.